 What Kind of Puppy Should You Choose?

-There are hundreds of different dog breeds out there to choose from, which can make picking a puppy a very difficult thing indeed.
+There are hundreds of different dog breeds out there to choose from such as whoodle puppies, which can make picking a puppy a very difficult thing indeed.
 However, you must pick a breed of dog that will suit your living situation and lifestyle best; different breeds of dogs have different requirements, from diet to exercise and beyond.

 Some breeds are much less independent than others, as well.
 For example, if you’re hoping to eventually leave your dog at home throughout the working week, a cockerpoo may not be the best choice of puppy!
 Try to match breed size and behaviour to your needs, and you’ll find raising your dog a much less taxing experience overall.